 From the silver-haired to the newborn, all are welcome at Trinity Fellowship.
 Our service is a mixture of traditional and contemporary; somewhere in the gray space between formal and hipster.
 We have a real diversity in dress and views on secondary matters.
-We are united by a faith in the God of the Bible.
+We are united by a faith in the God of the Bible, the Father of our Lord Jesus Christ.
 The Lord who created all things for his pleasure and is living and active today.
 Whether you are mature in the faith, a newborn believer or seeking answers to life’s hard questions, we welcome you to join us!
 We meet for Sunday worship at St. Vincent de Paul School, Winton Street at Burnet Ave, Syracuse, NY 13203.
 Our service begins at 9:30am.
-If you have further questions, call (315) 471-4422 or email info [at] trinitysyr [dot] org.
+If you have further questions, call (315) 552-0301 or email info [at] trinitysyr [dot] org.

 Life in Fellowship

-Fellowship life is a gift to and natural fruit of every Christian church.
+Fellowship is a natural fruit of every Christian church.
 Like all gifts of God, we begin with thanksgiving and continue into diligent cultivation as a means of worship and sign of maturity.
 Hence the early church is described as “devoted to fellowship.”

 At Trinity Fellowship, we aim to both rejoice with thanksgiving at God’s gift of fellowship and foster a devotion to meeting together.
 Meeting together takes many forms.
 Fellowship does not have to be formal or informal, large or small, planned or spontaneous to be rich.
 In addition to all of the unplanned, spontaneous gathering, we recommend particular meetings to nurture fellowship life.